MYusufEfendi/MYusufEfendi/README.md

 ## Hi there 👋 , I'm Yusuf!
 Currently I am open to any opportunity especially in IT as a Mobile Developer and iOS Developer.
-Currently working with Flutter , but I love learn new thing in programming such as PHP, Swift, Kotlin, etc.
+Currently working with Flutter and kotlin , but I love learn new thing in programming such as PHP, Swift, Kotlin, etc.

 ### Tools:
 <p>